Anurich/covid_lung_pneumonia_detection/README.md

 <h3> Preprocessing & Architecture. </h3>
  <p>
  When you visualize the dataset it seems pretty imabalanced.
-To balance the dataset weighted sampling method.
-I used data argumentation techniques by flipping and  rotating the images.
-The architecture used is pretty simple, i used pretrained VGG16 network and keep its layer freeze, then append my dense layer for prediction.
+To balance the dataset weighted sampling method, data argumentation techniques by flipping and  rotating the images is used.
+The architecture used is pretty simple, i used pretrained VGG16 network and freeze all its layer, then append my dense layer for prediction.
 </p>
 <h3> Precision & Recall (Train vs Validation) </h3>
     <figure>